Diocese of Sabah: First two churches in North Borneo

 The first priest sent to North Borneo was the Revd William Henry Elton, a missionary of the Society for the Propagation of the Gospel in Foreign Parts (SPG).
 Arriving in Sandakan in 1888, he found a suitable piece of land to build the first Anglican church in present-day Sabah, St. Michael's and All Angels Church, Sandakan.
 He also set up St Michael's Boys' School and St Monica's Girls' School.

 The first capital of British North Borneo was Kudat.
 Groups of Hakka Christians were brought over from China to farm the surrounding area.
 Although they had been evangelised by disparate denominations back in China, Elton managed to convince them to form a single congregation.
-Thus was St James' Church, Kudat born.
+Thus, St James' Anglican Church, Kudat was born.
 The first Asian priest in North Borneo, the Revd Fong Hau Kong, was ordained deacon in 1898 and priest in 1910 having served as a catechist in Kudat.